jiangeyre/Portfolio/README.md

 ## Home Landing Page Design
 - Introduction (1-2 paragraphs)
 - Picture of self
+- Slideshow of screen shots of projects that I have done at the bottom

 ## Resume Route
 - Skills and current knowledge